engdan77/music_meta_manager/README.md

 A good opportunity to challenge me to think more about the software design to follow principles such as [SOLID](https://en.wikipedia.org/wiki/SOLID) to make the code easier to read and maintain.

+## Use cases

+- Dump all music "meta" data from specific sources for backup purposes
+- Update another target with such data that could easily be manipulated using e.g. JSON
+- Develop custom Python code for e.g. *"get me file paths of songs more recent than 2 years and has more than 3 stars as rating"*
+- Compare and analyse songs from different sources

 ## Requirements

 - Python 3.11